knative/community/STEERING-COMMITTEE.md

 project Member as defined in [ROLES.md](https://github.com/knative/community/blob/main/ROLES.md).

-End-user seats for 2021 elections are eligible if their company is listed in the [ADOPTERS](./ADOPTERS.md) file.
+End user seat is eligible if their company is listed in the [ADOPTERS](./ADOPTERS.md) file.

 ### Voting Procedure